ga-wdi-lessons/mongoose-intro/readme.md

 var Student = mongoose.model("Student", StudentSchema);
 ```

-`.model()` makes a copy of schema.
+`.model()` makes a copy of a schema.
 * The first argument is the singular name of the collection your model is for.
-Mongoose automatically looks for the plural version of your model name.
+Mongoose automatically looks for the plural version of your model name when creating a collection.
-* That means the model `Student` is for the `students` collection in the database.
+* That means the `Student` model is for the `students` collection in the database.

 ## Collections: Embedded Documents & References (10 minutes / 0:50)

-Now, Let's add another model to our `db/schema.js`.
+Let's add another model to `db/schema.js`.
-* We will be adding a schema now for `Project`, since I want to create an application that tracks Students and Projects.
+* We will be adding a schema for `Project` since we want to create an application that tracks Students and Projects
 * Like a one-to-many relationship in a relational database, a Student will have many Projects.

 With ActiveRecord, we defined a one-to-many relationship like so...